padulkemid/padulkemid/README.md

 Hi! 🤟🏼My name is Fadhil, but you can call me Padul! 🤤

-- 😈 This is my repo, all of my creations and stuffs made by me will be always uploaded here ( I mean my codes! 🤖  ).
+- 😈 This is my personal repo, all of my creations and stuffs made by me will be always uploaded here ( I mean my codes! 🤖  ).
 - 😼 I like to explore new things, if you like it too, you could leave a ⭐️! ( or 🍴 )